 Providing end of life care is a noble and much-needed skill.
 As a hospice nurse practitioner, rather than optimizing health and treating conditions you will be responsible for optimizing patient comfort and providing a peaceful environment for them to die in.
 Being empathetic towards patients and families will be one of your most important duties.
 You may be responsible for working in a variety of environments including patient homes, residential facilities, and nursing homes.
 You will use your pharmacological training to ensure that patient comfort is optimized, and medications are not interacting to cause pain or discomfort.
 Hospice nurse practitioners often work on a team that strives to support the patient and their family.

-13. What Does a Neonatal Nurse Practitioner Do?
+13. Neonatal Nurse Practitioner

 As a neonatal nurse practitioner